PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 source signature, mutation without a required Concat output tensor, and stale per-axis quantized dimension after NHWC-to-NCHW adaptation.
 A complete prevalidation plan now corrects all three paths with no remaining strict xfail.
-Perform any ownership extraction mechanically, preserving the corrected body, two production calls, statistics, and artifact control.
+The mechanical ownership extraction is complete with the corrected body, two production calls, statistics, and artifact control preserved.
+Resume by inventorying the next raw source-order owner before changing it.
 No broad conversion sweep is implied by this checkpoint.